MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 These APIs consist of REST methods that are designed to be used by developers with add-on catalogs that are supported by cross-platform services.
 These APIs enable you to do the following:

 -   Windows Store collection API: [Query for products owned by a user](query-for-products.md) and [report a consumable product as fulfilled](report-consumable-products-as-fulfilled.md).
--   Windows Store purchase API: [Grant a free product to a user](grant-free-products.md).
+-   Windows Store purchase API: [Grant a free product to a user](grant-free-products.md), [get subscriptions for a user](get-subscriptions-for-a-user.md), and [change the billing state of a subscription for a user](change-the-billing-state-of-a-subscription-for-a-user.md).

 >**Note**&nbsp;&nbsp;The Windows Store collection API and purchase API use Azure Active Directory (Azure AD) authentication to access customer ownership information.
 To use these APIs, you (or your organization) must have an Azure AD directory and you must have [Global administrator](http://go.microsoft.com/fwlink/?LinkId=746654) permission for the directory.
 If you already use Office 365 or other business services from Microsoft, you already have Azure AD directory.